| | |

 • Preheat the oven to 425.
 Coat a muffin tray well with cooking spray.

-• Combine the molasses and butter in a large glass bowl and microwave it for a minute, or until the butter is melted.
+• Combine the molasses and butter in a large glass bowl and microwave for a minute, or until the butter is melted.
 Stir to combine and set aside to cool.

 • In a large bowl, whisk together the flour, ginger, baking soda, cinnamon, cloves, nutmeg, and salt until well combined.